NARA Privacy Act Systems: NARA 28

 POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETAINING, AND DISPOSING OR RECORDS IN THE SYSTEM:

-RETENTION AND DISPOSAL: Tort and employee claim files are temporary records and are destroyed in accordance with disposition instructions in the NARA records schedule contained in FILES 203, the NARA Files Maintenance and Records Disposition Manual.
+RETENTION AND DISPOSAL: Tort and employee claim files are temporary records and are destroyed in accordance with the disposition instructions in the NARA Records Schedule (a supplement to the NARA Files Maintenance and Records Disposition Manual).
 Individuals may request a copy of the disposition instructions from the NARA Privacy Act Officer.

-SYSTEM MANAGER(S) AND ADDRESS: The system manager is the General Counsel, Office of General Counsel (NGC).
-The address for this location is listed in Appendix B following the NARA Notices.
+SYSTEM MANAGER(S) AND ADDRESS: The system manager is the General Counsel.
+The business address for this system manager is listed in Appendix B.

 RECORD SOURCE CATEGORIES: Information in this system of records comes from one or more of the following sources: Federal employees and private parties involved in torts and employee claims, witnesses, and doctors and other health professionals.